ibejalon/Static_web_project/README.md

 # static
-Udacity project 3: Jenkins Pipelines on AWS
+Udacity project 3: This is about building CI/CD Pipelines